 ENGLISH II-Oral Interpretation.
 This course is designed to teach the student the fundamental principles of expression.
-There is much practice on standard literature to secure clear and distinct utterance, variety of inflection and emphasis, and naturalness of manner.
+There is much practice on standard literature to secure clear and distinct utterance, variety in inflection and emphasis, and naturalness of manner.
 Special attention is given to the reading of Scripture in public.
-Value, 3 semester hours.
+Value, 4 semester hours.
 Required in Academic Bible Course.
-Offered second semester of each year.
+Offered each year, two hours in each semester.